 What are Dental Implants?

-Dental implants are often considered the gold standard of tooth replacement because they’re the only option that replaces the tooth root.
-They’re made up of three separate parts.
+Dental implants are made up of three separate parts.
 First, a titanium implant post is placed in the jaw.
 Next, a piece called an abutment joins the post with the final restoration.
 The final restoration is typically a dental crown, but implants can also support a fixed denture or bridge.

 How is Implant Cost Determined?